House Republicans to vote on 45-day, clean stopgap funding bill

 The House will vote Saturday on a 45-day “clean” stopgap funding bill that includes money for disaster relief, a major turn in strategy for Speaker Kevin McCarthy (R-Calif.) ahead of a midnight shutdown deadline.

-The clean continuing resolution (CR) will come up for a vote around noon, and would require support from two-thirds of the House for passage because it is being considered under a fast-tracked mechanism called suspension of the rules.
+The clean continuing resolution (CR) would require support from two-thirds of the House for passage because it is being considered under a fast-tracked mechanism called suspension of the rules.
 That means it would rely heavily on Democratic support to pass.

 It will not have border policy changes, a non-starter for Democrats, or funds for Ukraine that some Republicans opposed.